Velim test centre

 The Velim test centre was constructed during the 1960s and was largely used for domestic purposes early on.
-During the 1990s, it became increasing popular with international customers, which drove demands to recondition the center's facilities to fulfill the latest standards of the rail industry.
+During the 1990s, it became increasing popular with international customers, which drove demands to recondition the centre's facilities to fulfill the latest standards of the rail industry.
 Between 2005 and 2014, an extensive modernisation programme was undertaken at Velim; this involved most aspects of its operations, including power supplies, signalling, overhead electrification, preparation halls, and track.
-The Velim test center is presently owned by the Railway Research Institute (VUZ, Výzkumný ústav železniční), a wholly owned subsidiary of the national railway operator, České dráhy.
-It has become one of the main testing locations for new types of rolling stock designed for use in Europe, and has been a fully accredited European test center since March 1995.
+The Velim test centre is presently owned by the Railway Research Institute (VUZ, Výzkumný ústav železniční), a wholly owned subsidiary of the national railway operator, České dráhy.
+It has become one of the main testing locations for new types of rolling stock designed for use in Europe, and has been a fully accredited European test centre since March 1995.

 Facilities

 Test circuit

 Both of the standard gauge test circuits were purpose-built for the facility during 1963, and are located between the villages of Vrbová Lhota, Ratenice, Cerhenice, Velim, Pňov-Předhradí and the southern suburbs of Poděbrady.
 The village of Sokoleč lies completely inside the larger circuit.